-pilot, who gets by on making appearances as a barnstorming pilot, giving rides and doing stunts, something that is getting harder to hold people's attention with, as planes are becoming more common.
-He also feels cheated by the fact that he never got to fly against the greatest of German aces, Ernst Kessler.
-When a series of disastrous mishaps derails his life, it puts him in a place to not only meet the famed ace, but test his flying
+Waldo also feels cheated by the fact that he was never able to fly against the greatest of the German aces, Ernst Kessler.
+When a series of disastrous mishaps derails his life, it puts him in a place to not only meet the famed ace, but test his flying skills.

 This film contains examples of: